Why Are Flags At Half Staff In Dc

 Conclusion

 To deepen your understanding and engagement, we encourage you to explore the U.S. Code, follow presidential proclamations, and participate in local observances.
 Share this article with others to promote awareness and respect for this important tradition.
-What are your thoughts on the increasing frequency of flags being flown at half-staff?
+So what are your thoughts on the increasing frequency of flags being flown at half-staff?
 Share your perspectives in the comments below.